-In order to show how the various components of $C_\text{sparse}$ in Eq.~\ref{eq:C_sparse} combine to flexibly model sparsity in the overall kernel $C_y$, we present an illustrative example.
-For this example, we set $n_1=2$ and $n_2 = 3$ and take $\mathcal{X}=[0,1]$ with $N=100$ equally spaced locations (hence $d=1$).
+In order to show how the various components of $C_\text{sparse}$ in Eq.~\ref{eq:C_sparse} combine to flexibly model sparsity in the overall kernel $C_y$, we present an illustrative one-dimensional example.
+We set $n_1=2$ and $n_2 = 3$ and take $\mathcal{X}=[0,1]$ with $N=100$ equally spaced location.
 Figure~\ref{Fig_Example}(a) shows the bump functions $g_{ij}(x)$ and their sums $f_i(x)$ using fixed values of the bump function hyperparameters.
-Starting with the leftmost column of Figure~\ref{Fig_Example}, the product of the sums-of-bump-functions $\sum_i f_i(x)f_i(x')$ in the middle row reveals the effect of the bump functions: for a given $i$, the support (i.e., domain of nonzero values) of the bump functions define distance-unrelated parts of the domain that are correlated; furthermore, across the various $i$, a given point in the input space can have a nonzero correlation with different sets of points that does not depending on the distances from this point to these sets.
+Starting with the leftmost column of Figure~\ref{Fig_Example}, the product of the sums-of-bump-functions $\sum_i f_i(x)f_i(x')$ in the middle row reveals the effect of the bump functions: for a given $i$, the support (i.e., domain of nonzero values) of the bump functions define distance-unrelated parts of the domain that are correlated; furthermore, across the various $i$, a given point in the input space can have a nonzero correlation with different sets of points that does not depend\st{ing} on the distances from this point to these sets.
 For example, note that both because $f_1(0.17)>0$ and $f_1(0.7)>0$, $C_\text{sparse}(0.17,0.7) > 0$ even though these points are relatively far apart.
 Furthermore, because $f_2(0.17)>0$ and $f_2(0.9)>0$ (but $f_2(0.7)=0$), we have $C_\text{sparse}(0.17,0.9) > 0$ but $C_\text{sparse}(0.7,0.9) = 0$.
-While the radii $r_{ij}$ specify regions of zero versus nonzero correlation, the amplitudes $a_{ij}$ and shapes $b_{ij}$ determine the relative magnitude of off-diagonal nonzero correlations and how sharply peaked the correlations are near the bump function centers, respectively shown in Figure~\ref{Fig_Example}(b) and (c).
+The radii $r_{ij}$ specify the size of distance-unrelated regions with nonzero correlations, while the amplitudes $a_{ij}$ and shapes $b_{ij}$ determine the relative magnitude of off-diagonal nonzero correlations and how sharply peaked the correlations are near the bump function centers (Figure~\ref{Fig_Example}b and c).
 Finally, increasing the radii in Figure~\ref{Fig_Example}(d) predictably decreases the overall sparsity of $C_\text{sparse}$ and (together with relatively small $b$) increases the areas of high correlations.
 The compactly supported stationary covariance $f_0(x, x'; r_0=0.15)$ serves to ensure that the diagonal elements of $C_\text{sparse}$ are nonzero, with $r_0$ determining the extent to which points very close together are correlated within the sparse kernel.

 In summary, each subset of hyperparameters in $C_\text{sparse}$ serves an important purpose for modeling zero and nonzero correlations: the centroids $\{{\bf h}_{ij}\}$ determine portions of the domain that have distance-unrelated (nonstationary) nonzero correlations; the radii $\{r_{ij}\}$ determine the size of the domain subsets that have distance-unrelated nonzero correlations; the shapes $\{b_{ij}\}$ determine how sharply peaked the distance-unrelated nonzero correlations are (sharply peaked for large $b$ and flat for small $b$); the amplitudes $\{a_{ij}\}$ determine the relative magnitude of distance-unrelated nonzero correlations (larger than average $a$ yields larger than average off-diagonal nonzero correlations and vice versa); the compactly supported kernel length-scale $r_0$ determines scales at which nearby points are correlated; and the scaling factor $s_0$ determines the relative magnitude of the compactly supported kernel and the bump functions.